About

 Three versions for different contexts.
 For media enquiries contact media@corinnetan.net.

-Corinne Tan is Academic Fellow at NUS TRAIL (Faculty of Law) and a leading expert on AI governance, disinformation law, and platform regulation.
-She is co-author of Addressing Misinformation and Disinformation (Cambridge University Press, 2026) and a former corporate lawyer with 15 years of research experience across Singapore and Australia.
+Corinne Tan is a researcher and adviser in AI governance, disinformation law, and platform regulation.
+She is the co-author of Addressing Misinformation and Disinformation (Cambridge University Press, 2026) and a former corporate lawyer with fifteen years of research experience across Singapore and Australia.

-Academic Fellow, NUS TRAIL.
-Expert in AI law, disinformation, and platform governance.
+Researcher and adviser in AI governance, disinformation law, and platform regulation.
 Cambridge & UCL Press author.
-Former corporate lawyer. corinnetan.net
+Former Singapore lawyer. corinnetan.net